vanden/socketdemo/README.rst

 OVERVIEW
 ========

-The files provide a simple POC of a socket server and client.
+As part of the screening process for a job that I applied for, I was asked to produce a simple POC of a socket server and client.
+There's not a lot exciting about the task; a set of minimal requirements was given to me and this code meets the spec.

 The client sends messages to the server from the terminal.
 The server logs the messages (as structured JSON log entries with timestamp and source address information), echos the message to its terminal, and returns the entire message to the client.
 The host, port, and logfile location are all determined by environment variables, or, failing that, configuration file values.
 On the first run of either the client or the server, a default configuration file is created if one does not already exist.

 That's all.